MarkPflug/Sylvan.AspNetCore/source/Sylvan.AspNetCore.Mvc.Excel/readme.md

-﻿# Sylvan.AspNetCore.Mvc.Formatters.Excel
+﻿# Sylvan.AspNetCore.Mvc.Excel

-This package provides support for Excel content negotiation for handling tabular data in ASP.NET Core web APIs.
+This package provides support for Excel file responses and content negotiation for handling tabular data in ASP.NET Core web APIs.
 It allows a client to choose to send and receive Excel data by specifying the appropriate `ContentType` or `Accept` HTTP headers.
-This library uses `Sylvan.Data.Excel` to provide the fastest Excel processing available in .NET.
+This library uses `Sylvan.Data.Excel` to provide an extremely efficient of Excel processing.

 ## InputFormatter